moodle/devdocs/docs/guides/moodleapp/development/custom-push-notifications.md

 There are two ways to send custom Push Notifications to the Moodle app users:

-1. By using Moodle’s Message API implementing a message provider
+1. By using Moodle's Message API implementing a message provider
-2. By directly using the Airnotifier (Moodle’s Push Notification server) APIs
+2. By directly using the Airnotifier (Moodle's Push Notification server) APIs

 **The main differences are:**

-By using Moodle’s Message API, users (students, teachers, etc..) can opt-out to not receive custom notifications.
+By using Moodle's Message API, users (students, teachers, etc..) can opt-out to not receive custom notifications.
 They can also opt-in to receive them not only on the app but also via email.
 Messages sent using this API can be delivered to non-app users.

 Using the Airnotifier API will force the user to receive the notification unless they change their app settings to not receive any notification.
 Messages sent using this API will only get to active app users.

 In both cases, please remember that the number of user devices that can receive Push Notifications is dictated by your app [subscription](https://moodle.com/app/).

-## Moodle’s Message API
+## Moodle's Message API

 Please read the official Moodle documentation, [[Message API]], where it is explained how to create a new message provider within a plugin.